 But if improving security for the average Afghan is the criterion by which success is measured, the answer is very different.

-After more than a decade of war, the Taliban are a long way from being defeated and have been growing in strength.
-Many of Nato's territorial gains are by no means irreversible.
+After more than a decade of war, the Taliban are a long way from being defeated and remain a formidable fighting force.

 In recent weeks Taliban militants succeeded in briefly seizing the provincial capital of Kunduz, before eventually being repelled by Afghan forces.